B2B Articles - June 14, 2017

 This kind of content, in addition to articles about the organization, will demonstrate how volunteer hours and donations impact your organization.
 And by regularly publishing around key topics, you will climb in search engines.
 Then, you can gradually build a strategy to increase web traffic and convert visitors into donors, subscribers, etc.

 Therefore, posting articles in addition to blogging regularly is a great way for nonprofit marketers to educate audiences on your cause, your organization’s mission, and how to get involved.

 45% of the most effective nonprofit content marketers offer blog subscriptions vs. 27% of the least effective.

-Subscriptions are key for promoting your content to various audiences — first-time donors, repeat- or high-level donors, volunteers, advocates, etc. A newsletter subscription allow you to push content out to an audience, without depending on them to return voluntarily to your site again and again.
+Subscriptions are key for promoting your content to various audiences — first-time donors, repeat- or high-level donors, volunteers, advocates, etc. A newsletter subscription allows you to push content out to an audience without depending on them to return voluntarily to your site again and again.
 Even better, you can create custom newsletters for distinct reader groups.

 This exact statistic separates out "blogs" from "e-newsletters," but we suggest you incorporate your top-performing blog posts into your newsletter sends.

 47% of nonprofit content marketers say lead generation is an important goal.